 - participate in visual interviews and/or presentations that assess proficiency levels.

-Reference, Resource, or Learning Materials to be used by Students:Students use text, multimedia resources, and workbook of first-year proficiency-based American Sign Language program and a supplemental cultural reader.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students use text, multimedia resources, and workbook of first-year proficiency-based American Sign Language program and a supplemental cultural reader.
+See course syllabus.